 We do not want to sully Christ’s name or unnecessarily or intentionally shame our brother’s name.
 So we handle our business in-house, where there is pastoral protection, love, humility and courage.
 If we must eventually “go public” then we do so with our pastors/elders, not with our “friends” or “followers.”

 Social media has its place and value.
 But its place and value are limited and governed by the rules of Zion.
 Jesus never made anonymous threats or offered generic love.
 He dealt with our offenses personally, lovingly and decisively.
-The next time we are compelled to Facebook to call out “you know who,” let us go instead to prayer.
+The next time we are compelled to Facebook to call out “you know who” let us go instead to prayer and then to them.
 Let us remember that God “has not dealt with us according to our sins” (Ps 103.10).
 We may find that what we could not wait to write is actually not worth being said.
 If you will not go to your brother then you should not go to your “friends.”

 “Beloved, if God so loved us, we also ought to love one another” (1 Jn 4.11).